 Whether it’s your first or your fiftieth visit, Europe will show you something new.
 That’s the beauty of a continent that just can’t seem to sit still.
 If you’re not planning a trip there already, you’re about to be.
-Here are 10 incredible things to do in Europe this year.
+Here are 10 incredible things to do in Europe for your next getaway.

 1. Stay on a Houseboat in Amsterdam

 Europe offers travellers many interesting accommodation options, from the pousadas of Portugal to Italy’s farm-to-table agriturismos.
 On your next visit to Amsterdam, forego more traditional lodgings for a stay in a classic boathouse on one of its iconic canals.

 Impeccably located with rates that rival a moderate hotel and all the comforts of home, the boathouse experience is intrinsically Dutch.
 Just one caveat – be prepared to be gawked at and envied by the many passing tour boats snapping photos of you in your new digs.
 You are now a Dutch motif.

 Copenhagen’s autonomous hippie enclave of Freetown Christiania has been a point of interest since the 70s.
 For one, the whimsical car-free and self-sufficient neighbourhood looks nothing like the rest of the tidy capital city.
 Also, cannabis has been openly traded here for almost half a century (while illegal in Denmark) under a set of written and unwritten rules that make this district unique.

 But there’s more to discover here than the famous Green Light District, especially for us Canadians.
 Quaint bars and restaurants (with great vegetarian/vegan options), shops and souvenir stalls, a lake and a super skate park all make Christiania a lovely place for a stroll, a meal and some shopping.